alykoshin/gmail-send/README.md

 ## Usage

+### Preparational step
+### This step is required only if you are using single-factor authentication
+It is necessary to open access to an account for less secure apps.
+To do this follow these steps:
+[My Account](https://myaccount.google.com/) -> [Sign-in & security](https://myaccount.google.com/security) -> [Less secure app access] -> [Turn on acces](https://myaccount.google.com/u/1/lesssecureapps)

+If you don't see this setting, your administrator might have turned off less secure app account access.

-### Preparational step (this step is required only if you are using two-step verrification)
+### This step is required only if you are using two-step verrification
 Configure application-specific passwords for your GMail account (if you are not using two-step verification, just skip this step and use same password you are using to login to GMail)